The Xometry app works best with JavaScript enabled!

 GD&T Symbol Classification

 When adding GD&T to a drawing, it is important to use standardized symbols and methodologies.
 Most CAD packages will already have these symbols built-in.
-The type of tolerance, datum feature, and tolerance value are all specified in a feature control frame like the one below.
+The type of tolerance, datum feature, and tolerance value are all specified in a feature control frame.

 Explanations for each of the different types of geometric tolerances are given in the sections below.